 Browse the information below to explore how to “Dine with Discretion”!

 Understanding the Food System

-Food choices contribute to 25% of the household carbon footprint in Utah.
+Food choices contribute to approximately 25% of global greenhouse gas emissions.
 The impact of the food system occurs throughout the entire life-cycle of the food we eat.
 Understanding the food system allows us to make dietary decisions that have a huge impact on local and global environments, as well as addressing climate change.

 - Large equipment is used to prepare soil and plant crops, which emits CO2.

 - Large scale farms will use ‘monocropping’ practices, meaning they only produce one crop instead of growing a variety of plants.
 Monocropping can lead to soil degradation.
 Nitrous oxide is released through the volatilization and erosion of soil and water run-off.

 - The use of pesticides has been linked to the decline in pollinators, such as honey bees.
 This has an impact on the biodiversity of the foods we eat.

 - Different foods have different carbon footprints.
 Meat, because it relies heavily on energy and resources to grow, is the most carbon-intensive food source there is.